Q: Describe what you publish in 25 characters or less.

 Q: If you publish writing, who are your favorite writers?
 If you publish art, who are your favorite artists?

-A: Classics such as Virginia Woolf, Flannery O'Connor, Vladimir Nabokov but also contemporary writers such as Lauren Groff; many modern American poets (who wouldn't publish Emily Dickinson?) as well as what FlavorWire calls "Bad-Ass Contemporary Poets" including Mary Karr (mark her also for favorite memoirist) as well as such fresh new voices as Kim Addonizzio in poetry and Ta-Nahesi Coates in creative nonfiction.
+A: Classics such as Virginia Woolf, Flannery O'Connor, Vladimir Nabokov but also contemporary writers such as Zadie Smith; many modern American poets (who wouldn't publish Emily Dickinson?) as well as what FlavorWire calls "Bad-Ass Contemporary Poets" including Mary Karr (mark her also for favorite memoirs) as well as such fresh new voices as Kim Addonizzio in poetry and Ta-Nahesi Coates in creative nonfiction.

 Q: What sets your publication apart from others that publish similar material?

-A: Bacopa Literary Review is an established and elegant annual journal in its 10th year, with high quality and diverse contributions from around the world.
-We respond quickly, love our contributors, and promote their work after publication in our Editors' Blog, Facebook and Twitter pages, which we update with news of their other publications and awards.
+A: Bacopa Literary Review is an established, elegant annual journal in its 11th year, with high quality work, a range of classic and contemporary styles, and diverse contributors from around the world.
+We respond quickly, love our authors and poets, and promote their work after publication in our Editors' Blog, Facebook and Twitter pages, which we update with news of their other publications and awards.

 Q: What is the best advice you can give people who are considering submitting work to your publication?